Ashley Massaro: Personal life

 Massaro had one child, a daughter.
 When her daughter became sick in mid-2008, Massaro asked for early release from WWE to care for her.
 On May 22, 2019, after Massaro's death, several former WWE female wrestlers who were Massaro's coworkers, grouped as "The Squared Circle Sisters", opened a crowdfunding campaign on GoFundMe in order to create a college fund for her daughter, setting a goal of $100,000.

-On November 21, 2020, Massaro's younger brother, Ronnie Massaro, was murdered after being stabbed in New York City at the age of 39.
+On November 21, 2020, Massaro's younger brother, Ronnie Massaro, was stabbed to death in New York City at the age of 39.
 He was buried in the same cemetery as her, the St. James Episcopal.

-Massaro had several tattoos, including a black and pink nautical star on the back of both of her elbows, a pink and red dragon surrounding kanji lettering that translates to "Trust No One" going down the right side of her torso, symbols on the small of her lower back, and a butterfly on her right hip.
+Massaro had several tattoos, including a black and pink nautical star on the back of both of her elbows, a pink and red dragon surrounding Hanzi lettering that translates to "Trust No One" going down the right side of her torso, symbols on the small of her lower back, and a butterfly on her right hip.
 She also had several piercings, including a Monroe and snakebites.

+WWE lawsuit and sexual assault allegation

-In November 2016, Massaro joined a class action lawsuit against WWE, litigated by Konstantine Kyros, who has been involved in a number of other lawsuits against them, alleging that the company concealed risks of injury that caused them neurological damage.
-Massaro also alleged that she was sexually assaulted at a US military base during a WWE tour of Kuwait, and that WWE apologized but persuaded her to not report it to the appropriate authorities.
+In November 2016, Massaro joined a class action lawsuit against WWE, litigated by Konstantine Kyros, who has been involved in a number of other lawsuits against it, alleging that the company concealed risks of injury that caused them neurological damage.
+Massaro also alleged that she was sexually assaulted at a US military base during a WWE tour of Kuwait by a man posing as a doctor, and that WWE apologized but persuaded her to not report it to the appropriate authorities as they did not want it to affect the company's relationship with the military.
 The lawsuit was dismissed in late 2018.

 After her death, WWE said they had received an email from Massaro in October 2018 in which she expressed regret for having taken part in the lawsuit.
-An affidavit by Massaro describing the sexual abuse allegations in detail was released by the law firm that represented her after her death.
+An affidavit by Massaro describing the sexual abuse allegations in detail was subsequently released by the law firm that represented her after her death.
 WWE later said executives there were not informed of the allegations described in the affidavit.

+Despite previous denials from WWE about having knowledge of her allegation, in February 2024 an attorney representing former WWE Head of Talent Relations John Laurinaitis stated that: "most upper level management at sometime became aware of the allegations and ensured all proper WWE protocols were followed, including privacy for the alleged victim."
+That month, Vice News reported that the Naval Criminal Investigative Service had investigated Massaro's allegations from June 2019 to January 2020, although no further information about the investigation is known at this time.
+A further report by Vice News revealed that Massaro had accused WWE promoter Vince McMahon of "preying on female WWE wrestlers" and that she believed he had tried to sabotage her career after she rejected an advance from him.